Where Would I be Working?

 You will be asked for your top city partner choices once you're selected for the fellowship.

-You'll be paired with teammates based on complimentary skill sets in mid Dec.
-This year’s average fellow is 30-years-old with previous experience in design, development, research or project management.
-Fellows have come from Google, Apple and Rackspace recently started a sabbatical program to support us.
+You'll be paired with teammates based on complimentary skill sets in mid December.
+Our fellows range in their experiences - some have worked at, and even invested, in startups.
+Others are more recently graduated from college, or didn't go to college at all.
+All share a passion for the civic space, talent for making a difference, and the desire to collaborate.
+Last year's average fellow was 30-years-old with previous experience in design, development, research or project management.
+Fellows have come from small startups, design agencies, and larger tech companies like Google, Apple and Rackspace recently started a sabbatical program to support us.
 You can check out past fellowship bios here: 2014, 2013, 2012 and 2011.

 Eligibility and Selection